chuyang-deng/vibe-utils/README.md

 ## Note

 This package uses the OpenAI API for processing, which requires an API key and internet connection.
-Each function call will make a request to OpenAI's servers and will consume API credits.
+Each function call will make more than 1 request to OpenAI's servers and will consume API credits.